coleenquadros/configuration/README.md

 Namespaces declaration enforce [this JSON schema](https://github.com/app-sre/qontract-server/blob/master/assets/schemas/openshift/namespace-1.yml).
 Note that it contains a reference to the cluster in which the namespace exists.

+Notes:
-Note: if the resource already exists in the namespace, the PR check will fail.
+* If the resource already exists in the namespace, the PR check will fail.
 Please get in contact with App-SRE team to import resources to be under the control of App-Interface.
+* Manual changes to ConfigMaps or Secrets will be overridden by App-Interface in each run.

 #### Manage ConfigMaps via App-Interface (`/openshift/namespace-1.yml`)